 Leadership and Volunteer Development also sponsors international service experiences during various short-term study abroad trips.
 The International Service Experience leads students to become active global citizens as they volunteer in various initiatives while experiencing another culture.

 Contact Community Outreach and Leadership Development for more details about any of the above programs at Findlay Student Center 117 Student Development, (417) 873-7419, www.drury.edu/volunteer

 The first-year experience begins with admission to the university, summer registration and an orientation program in the fall.
 During these times, every effort is made to help each student develop a sense of what to expect through contacts with an academic advisor/mentor and upper-class orientation leaders.
 Academic and social integration into the university are the keys to a successful first-year experience, and the first-year experience program supports this effort throughout the first year.
 Academic and personal counseling, the mentor classes and group activities, special programming to assist in the transition from high school to college and the opportunity to be involved in a leadership development program highlight the first-year experience at Drury.
-The director of transitional programs serves as a resource for all first-year students —freshmen, transfer and international—who may seek additional assistance with their transition to Drury University.
+The director of Director of New Student Programs serves as a resource for all first-year students — freshmen, transfer and international—who may seek additional assistance with their transition to Drury University.

 Contact: Jennifer Stewart, Director of Orientation and New Student Programs